dominik-pichler/Review_me_if_you_can/README.md

 Deep neural network reasoning  as described below, can be applied to the KG by running the `run_GNN_reasoning()` function in `src/perform_analysis.py`.
 The results will be presented in a dedicated streamlit dashboard that can started by running `streamlit run src/dashboards/GNN_dashboard.py`

-# Introduction
-## The Scenario
-Short-Term Renting business (STR) is hard, but without the right monitoring tools for customer satisfaction, it is even harder(then it has to be).
-This Repo utilizes modern Knowledge-Graph Approaches to assist hotels and short-term rental businesses in identifying problems regarding their cleaning services and customer satisfactions.
-In particular, it is aiming at identifying if certain appartements or cleaning personals form clusters/sources of exceptionally good or bad customer experiences.
-Hence the thereby modeled KG should provided the user with a good structure for all general queries.

-### The Analytics
-For this reason, this project provides a presentation layer that displays the following information to the user:
-- A list of cleaning personal that is linked to the best/worst customer experiences.
-- A list of apartments that are linked to the best/worst customer experiences.
-- A analysis to identify if certain cleaning people or appartements became a central node in a node of dissatisfaction or form a cluster.
-- Advanced analytics of the customer reviews utilizing *BERT* and *TransE*

-Eventually, this insight could then be used to infer insights for improvements in cleaning protocols, appartements and eventually customer satisfaction.

 # Background